 2. Reach out to brands

 Getting in contact with brands through email has been very successful for me.

 For example, if there's a fitness product I'm interested in trying and have heard good things about, I'll contact the fitness brand with a short but detailed email, something like this:

 “Hello.
 I am emailing in regards to — workout program.
 I was wondering if you all work with bloggers in exchange for —.
-I am eager to try out the — program and post the results on my blog.
+I have been using — workout program for 2 years and have seen massive results.
+I'd love to feature the product along with my results in a detailed post that will attract readers to your workout program.
 FITnancials gets an average x page views a month and has over x social media followers.
 I believe partnering together will benefit both parties since FITnancials is all about health and fitness.
 Thank you for your time and I'm looking forward to hearing from you.”